SAP-samples/teched2025-AD166/exercises/ex6/README.md

 }
 ```

+**Generate TypeScript declarations**

 Then run the `build` command to generate the necessary TypeScript declaration files for the UI5 Web Components in the `node_modules/@ui5/webcomponents` directory.

 ```bash
 npm run build
 ```

-Done!
-You are now set to integrate UI5 Webcomponents into your application.
+> ✅ **Success**: You are now set to integrate UI5 Webcomponents into your application.

-## Exercise 6.3 - Create a new Fragment Definition
+### Exercise 6.3 - Create a new Fragment Definition

+📋 **Action Required**: Create a dialog fragment for customer selection.

-A dialog is a perfect scenario in which to use a `sap.ui.core.Fragment`.
+> 📖 **Context**: A dialog is a perfect scenario in which to use a `sap.ui.core.Fragment`.
 This UI5 artefact allows you to modularize your code in smaller reusable pieces.

+1. **Navigate to the view folder**

-1. Go to folder `keepcool.sensormanager/webapp/view/`.
+   Go to folder `keepcool.sensormanager/webapp/view/`.

+2. **Create a new file**

-2. Right-click on the `view` folder and select `New File`.
+   Right-click on the `view` folder and select `New File`.

+3. **Name the fragment file**

-3. Enter `CustomerSelectDialog.fragment.xml` as file name.
+   Enter `CustomerSelectDialog.fragment.xml` as file name.
 <br><br>![](images/06_01_002.png)<br><br>

 4. Copy and paste the following content into the newly created `CustomerSelectDialog.fragment.xml`.
 This step will set up a `Dialog` and `List` web component from the `@ui5/webcomponents` package, enabling the functionality for users to select their preferred Icehouse clients.
 Before utilizing these components in the XML, we first need to declare the corresponding namespace.
 By using `xmlns:webc="@ui5/webcomponents"`, you declare the namespace for UI5 Web Components, allowing their tags to be used with the XML namespace `webc`.